 Taking on debt or opening a new account can hurt your credit score, so if you know you’ll need a loan in the next several months, adding holiday debt to your credit reports may not be a good idea.
 While your payment history is the most important aspect of your credit scores, your level of debt is the next most influential.
 High debt balances, particularly credit card balances near their limits, can knock dozens of points off your credit score, so spend with care.
 (You can see how your loans and credit card use affects your credit by getting two free credit scores, with updates every 14 days, on Credit.com.)

 For shoppers with a good credit score and the discipline to repay debt within a specific time frame, a credit card with a promotional interest rate may help you cover high end-of-year costs.
-For example, Citi Simplicity offers 0% annual percentage rate (APR) on purchases and balance transfers for 21 months, after which the APR switches to a variable 13.24% to 23.24%.
-There’s also Discover it, which offers six months 0% APR on purchases and 18 months 0% APR on balance transfers, with a variable 11.24% to 23.24% after.
+For example, Citi Simplicity offers 0% annual percentage rate (APR) on purchases and balance transfers for 18 months, after which the APR switches to 15.74% – 25.74%.
+There’s also Discover it, which offers six months 0% APR on purchases and 18 months 0% APR on balance transfers, with an APR of after.
 (Full Disclosure: Citibank and Discover advertise on Credit.com, but that results in no preferential editorial treatment.)

 Alternatives to Holiday Loans